peterkuma/rstool/README.md

 weather station (AWS).
 Some native radiosonde data can already contain these varibales (iMet).
 Near-surface variables are needed to calculate some derived profile variables such as the lifting condensation level.
+All variables must have a single dimension `time`.
+The point nearest to the radiosonde launch time is picked.
+If no points are within 1 hour of the launch, the surface input is ignored.
+Either (`uas`, `vas`) or (`wdds`, `wdss`) can be defined.

 | Variable | Description | Units | Type |
 | --- | --- | --- | --- |